Artanic30/LeaningOpenGL/README.md

 	put glad file into /usr/local/include ( header file for glad) put glad.c file inside Project
 	add glad.c to cmake file (inside add_executable)

+## GLM
+    Down load the source code from https://github.com/g-truc/glm place the glm directory in the root directory of your project include the directory in CMakeLists